glenwrhodes/tree-exporter/README.md

 4. A new text document containing the directory structure will open.

 Alternatively, you can right-click on a folder in the VS Code explorer and select "Export Tree" from the context menu.

+To exclude a directory from the tree export, right-click on the folder and select "Exclude from tree export" from the context menu.
+To include a previously excluded directory, right-click on the folder and select "Include in tree export" from the context menu.

 [License](LICENSE.md)